Sex Offenders: What Should You Tell Your Children?

 - Reinforce safety skills.

 One of a child’s greatest protections is the ability to say “No” to adults when appropriate.
 This is very hard for children to do.
 Help them discover when it’s a good idea to say “No,” then help them practice saying it out loud.

-• Reassure your kids that you won’t be mad if they make a mistake.
-It’s part of the process of learning
+- Reassure your kids that you won’t be mad if they make a mistake.
+It’s part of the process of learning to be safe.

 Listen to your child.
 Relationships based on love, respect and open communication will let your children bring questions and fears to you.
 It will also help you discuss scary subjects with your children in matter-of-fact ways.